 Jack Davis.
 Photograph courtesy of University of Queensland Press.

 Dorothy Hewett (1923-2002) was raised on her parent's isolated wheat farm in Western Australia.
 By the time she was 20 she was a prize-winning playwright and poet and had joined the Communist Party.
 She attended university, travelled to Melbourne and Sydney, worked in factories, left the Communist Party in 1968, and moved permanently to Sydney in 1974.
-She wrote dozens of successful plays, books of poems, novels, and memoirs.
-Among her published works are Hidden Journey (1967), Rapunzal in Suburbia (1975) and Alice in Wormland (1987).
-Her emotional life was as turbulent as her politics: she had three husbands and six children.
+Her personal life was as turbulent as her politics: she had three husbands and six children.

 The poetry of snakes and making sense, 1990s

 Fay Zwicky.
 Image courtesy of University of Queensland Press.